 The hesychasts’ claims were disputed, principally by an Italian named Barlaam, who saw in hesychasm a blasphemous reduction of God’s transcendence.
 Hesychasm was defended by St. Gregory Palamas in the 1300s, and his eloquent defense, upheld by two councils at Constantinople, has become an integral part of Orthodox theology.

 Palamas centered his explanation of divine light on the distinction between God’s essence and His energies.
 Following Palamas s reasoning, Eastern Orthodox theologians today qualify their statements about human deification by consistently repeating that humans become gods by grace—divine energies—and not by nature—divine essence.
 In Eastern Orthodox Christianity, Creator and creature will always be infinitely different in nature.
 That is the first tenet of faith when the Eastern Orthodox approach discussions of deification.
 When humans become gods, they do not become ontologically—by nature—what God is.
 God, in His essence, is eternally unknowable, incomparably other.
 Because humans are created beings, they never lose their humanity, nor do they take on the divine ousia or “inner being,” the essence of God’s uncreatedness and self-existence.
-Theosis does not imply for Eastern Orthodox Christians the dissolution of this natural uncreated/created distinction between God and humans.
+Theosis does not imply for Eastern Orthodox Christians the dissolution of this natural uncreated/

 However, deified humans participate in every way in the divine energies.
 The full import of “divine energies” is difficult to verbalize.
 They are alternately equated with God’s grace, with His know-able “activities,” and with His “operations or acts of power.”
 But the significance of the energies runs even deeper than this.
 Divine energies are more than divine attributes: “they are God Himself,” uncreated as He is uncreated, the manifestations by which humans experience and know Him.
 Therefore, in the energies are combined the totality of His attributes, minus His essence.
 And those humans who experience theosis will enjoy full communion and share in those same realities and attributes of divine energy—activities, acts of power, “divinity, goodness, grace, light, and others.”